Growing flowering cherries

 There are number of diseases of cherries and two of the most important are listed below.
 However, for advice on these and other diseases it is better to consult the horticultural literature.
 Geoffrey Chadbund’s book “Flowering Cherries” has an extensive section on cherry cultivation and it possible to pick up second-hand copies.

-Cherry leaf scorch.
 Recognised by the withered leaves on the tree in the spring and summer and which remain on the tree over winter.
 The fungus responsible produces fruiting bodies on the leaves and the spores are shed in the spring and infect the new leaves.
 Yellow patches that later turn brown appear on the new leaves and the fungus migrates to the leaf stalk or petiole affecting the leaf’s ability to function properly.
-More information can be found here.

-Blossom Rot.
 A fungal disease that enters into the dying flowers and causes leaf and twig die-back of varying degrees of severity.
+It is worse in damp springs.
+Collection and burning of fallen leaves and shoots advised.
 Read more about Blossom Rot here.